Kevin Donley: Coaching career

+Donley served three seasons as the head football coach for Washington High School and amassed an overall record of 25–5.

-Anderson University
+Anderson (IN)

-After graduating from Anderson University in 1973 with a bachelor's degree in physical education, Donley returned to his alma mater in 1976 to serve two seasons as offensive coordinator.
+After graduating from Anderson University in 1973 with a bachelor's degree in physical education, Donley returned to his alma mater in 1976 to serve as the linebackers coach and defensive line coach.
+After one season he was promoted to defensive coordinator.
 In 1978, at the age of 26, Donley was named the youngest head football coach in the country.
 Over the next four years, Donley's teams compiled an overall record of 28–9 (.757), winning the conference title in 1980 and 1981.
 Through the 2017 season, which marked 71 years of Anderson Ravens football, Donley's winning percentage stands as the best among all head coaches in program history.
 In 1980, Donley earned a master's degree in education from Ball State University.

-Georgetown College (KY)
+Georgetown (KY)

 Donley joined the Georgetown College staff as head coach in 1982.
 The high point of his tenure there came in 1991 when the Tigers went 13–1 and won the NAIA Division II Football National Championship.
 In the 14 games that season, the Tigers scored 744 points, among the most of all college football teams at all levels of play.
 For his team's achievements, Donley earned his first NAIA National Coach of the Year award.

-California University of Pennsylvania
+California (PA)

 Donley served as the head coach at California University of Pennsylvania from 1993 to 1996.
 In four seasons, Donley's teams compiled an uncharacteristic record of 11–33.

-University of Saint Francis (IN)
+Saint Francis (IN)

 In 1997, Donley became the first head football coach at the University of Saint Francis.
 After a year of preparation, the Cougars began play in the 1998 season.
 In his first campaign, Donley led Saint Francis to a record of 2–8, their only losing season to date.
 Since 1999, his teams have lost more than three games only one time, in the 2014 season.
 Seven of Donley's squads have completed undefeated regular seasons (2002–2006, 2008, 2015), and three consecutive teams finished as national runners-up (2004–2006).

 Donley led the Cougars to their first national championship win to end the 2016 season, coming 25 years after his initial championship at Georgetown.

-Donley then led the Cougars to their second national championship win in 2017.
+He then led the Cougars to their second national championship win in 2017.
 Their achievement of back-to-back championships was only the fifth time in NAIA football history that this feat has been accomplished.
-The achievement also resulted in the naming of Donley as national Coach of the Year for both seasons - the third and fourth time he has received this honor (Donley was also named Coach of the Year after his 2004 team appeared in but lost the championship game.
+The achievement also resulted in the naming of Donley as national Coach of the Year for both seasons, the third and fourth time he has received this honor.
+Donley was also named Coach of the Year after his 2004 team appeared in but lost the championship game.

+Donley retired from coaching in May 2025, and was succeeded as head football coach at Saint Francis by Adam Sherman.